Erhard Riecke

 Rudolf Erhard Riecke (11 May 1869, in Aschersleben - 15 November 1939, in Leipzig) was a German dermatologist and venereologist.

-He studied medicine at the universities of Munich and Halle, receiving his doctorate in 1895.
-In 1902 he obtained his habilitation for dermatology at the University of Leipzig, and in 1908 became an associate professor.
-From 1914 onward, he was a professor of dermatology at the University of Göttingen, where in 1932 he was named academic rector.
-In 1917 he was appointed director of the new university policlinic for skin and venereal diseases.
+He studied medicine at the Ludwig-Maximilians-Universität München and the University of Halle, receiving his doctorate in 1895.
+In 1902, he obtained his habilitation for dermatology at Leipzig University, and in 1908 became an associate professor.
+From 1914 onward, he was a professor of dermatology at the University of Göttingen, where in 1932, he was named academic rector.
+In 1917, he was appointed director of the new university policlinic for skin and venereal diseases.

 He is remembered for his research of ichthyosis congenita, a disease he classified into three types based on severity (ichthyosis congenita gravis, mitis and tarda).
 In 1900 he published Über Ichtyosis congenita regarding the disorder.